Asmodeus: Other Jewish sources

+The commentaries by Bahya ben Asher and Ramban on Genesis 4:22, refer to Asmodeus as the son of Na'amah by a demon named Shamdon or Ashmadon.

+In later Jewish folklore Asmodeus is sometimes associated with Lilith.

+Grimoire Tradition

 In the Malleus Maleficarum

 In the Malleus Maleficarum (1486), Asmodeus was considered the demon of lust.
 Sebastien Michaelis said that his adversary is St. John.
 Some demonologists of the 16th century assigned a month to a demon and considered November to be the month in which Asmodeus's power was strongest.
 Other demonologists asserted that his zodiacal sign was Aquarius but only between January 30 and February 8.

 He has 72 legions of demons under his command.
 He is one of the Kings of Hell under Lucifer the emperor.
 He incites gambling, and is the overseer of all the gambling houses in the court of Hell.
 Some Catholic theologians compared him with Abaddon.
 Yet other authors considered Asmodeus a prince of revenge.

 In the Dictionnaire Infernal

-The Dictionnaire Infernal (1818) by Collin de Plancy portrays Asmodeus with the breast of a man, a cock leg, serpent tail, three heads (one of a man spitting fire, one of a sheep, and one of a bull), riding a lion with dragon wings and neck - all of these creatures being associated with either lascivity, lust or revenge in some cultures.
+The Dictionnaire Infernal (1818) by Collin de Plancy portrays Asmodeus with the breast of a man, a cock leg, serpent tail, three heads — one of a man spitting fire, one of a sheep, and one of a bull), riding a lion with dragon wings and neck — all of these creatures being associated with either lascivity, lust or revenge in some cultures.
 The Archbishop of Paris approved the portrait.